Parsa-Sedigh/go-distributed-file-storage/pamphlet.md

 **Note:** The transport shouldn't maintain the map of Peers.
 Because we could have peers that are connected via tcp or grpc or websocket or ... .
 Instead, the server should maintain this map.
 So the **server** should hold any kind of peers with different transports that they are using.

+- Storage: Can store files on disk based on the transformFunc.
+- server: will be running as a daemon and it will receive commands